 The idea that discrete objects are intrinsic to the world and exist independent of observation is not a scientific conclusion, it is a philosophical interpretation called realism.
-Even though realism is the most common academic view, all the evidence we have gathered is also perfectly compatible with a much simpler, though less familiar, interpretation—the world is mental in nature, and discrete objects are experienced as they are only in relationship to an observer.
+Even though realism is unofficially the most popular scientific view, all the evidence we have gathered is also perfectly compatible with a much simpler, though less familiar, interpretation—the world is mental in nature, and discrete objects are experienced as they are only in relationship to an observer.
 The last two lines deserve a second read.

-If we consider the simpler notion that the world is mental (an interpretation consistent with monistic idealism and advaita vedanta, also supported by some quantum physicists), we can engage a more comprehensive explanation for how and why we detect boundaries, as follows.
+If we consider the simpler notion that the world is mental (an interpretation consistent with advaita vedanta (non-duality), also supported by some quantum physicists), we can engage a more comprehensive explanation for how and why we detect boundaries, as follows.

 Two configurations of the mind

 Boundaries are not intrinsic to reality.
 Rather, boundaries are projections or renderings of the mind.
 When the mind takes an individuated form (meaning when it walls off a segment of itself and appears as an individual mind like yours or mine), it projects that individuation on everything we experience.
 Therefore, as long as you and I experience ourselves only as individuals and separate people, we will see a world of individuation and separate things.